md25ahanwaj/Analytical-CRM-Development-for-a-Bank/README.md

 The cleaned data was imported into MySQL for efficient management and analysis.
 The following steps were taken:

 - **Table Creation:** Created tables in MySQL to store the cleaned data.
-- **Data Import:** Imported the cleaned data into the MySQL tables.
+- **Data Import:** The cleaned data was imported into the MySQL tables.
 - **Indexing:** Indexed key columns to optimize query performance.

 ## Data Analysis